Providing online customer service

 If you're often asked similar questions by customers or if you want to give customers more information about your business, then you might want to add a page to your online store.
 You can add pages to share anything that you want your customers to know, but here are a few common examples:

-an About Us page - adding an About Us page gives you a chance to highlight what makes your products and business special, and it can help customers to feel more connected to your products.
+About Us: Adding an About Us page gives you a chance to highlight what makes your products and business special, and it can help customers to feel more connected to your products.
 For example, a store that sells fair trade coffee might add a page telling customers about the source of the beans.

 Sending email newsletters to customers